8 Reasons You Might Experience Pain After Sex

-"So, so many many many people come to see me for that reason," agrees Erin Carey, M.D., a gynecologist who specializes in pelvic pain and sexual health at the UNC School of Medicine.
+"So many people come to see me for that reason," agrees Erin Carey, M.D., a gynecologist who specializes in pelvic pain and sexual health at the UNC School of Medicine.

 1. You need a better warm-up routine.